 Candidates must have a qualification equivalent to an Australian H1 Honours degree (a prior research thesis that was at least six months of full time credit and received an excellent mark, or a first author publication in a peer-reviewed international journal).
-Candidates with Masters or honours degrees in the following disciplines, or with equivalent research or work experience will be favourably considered: Indigenous studies, water resources management, environmental science, interdisciplinary science, social science, environmental management and planning, human geography, and/or environmental history.
+Candidates with Masters or honours degrees in the following disciplines, or with equivalent research or work experience will be favourably considered: environmental science, ecology, interdisciplinary science, hydrology, environmental engineering, water resources management, environmental management and planning.